 Add link previews to messages

-View your workspace or organization's name, email domain, and icon
+View the name, email domain, and icon for workspaces you‘re connected to

 Direct message members who use GitHubShow more